aplteam/Meddy/Docs/ReadMe.md

 Converting to and saving as HTML file
 -------------------------------------

-By default when a Markdown file is saved by Meddy there is also an HTML file saved as a sibling with the same name but the extension `.html` rather than `.md`.
-You can change this in two ways:
+When a Markdown file is saved by Meddy then by default there is also an HTML file saved as a sibling with the same name but the extension `.html` rather than `.md`.
+You can change this in several ways:

 * In the preferences you can tell Meddy that it should...
   * always save an HTML file.
   * never save an HTML file.
   * always ask whether such an HTML file shall be saved or not.

+  However, changing the preferences only takes effect after the current document, if any, is re-opened.
+* You can embded `saveHTML` as a parameter and specify it as...
+  * 0 for **not** saving an HTML file
+  * 1 for saving an HTML file
+  * 2 for asking the user what to do

+  This takes precedence over the preferences.
-* If you don't want the HTML file to be saved as a sibling of the Markdown file but somewhere else then you can add a file `.Meddy` to the folder where the Markdown file lives.
-In that case Meddy knows that you want to save an HTML file and ignores the preferences.
+* If you don't want the HTML file to be saved as a sibling of the Markdown file but somewhere else then you can add a file `.meddy` to the folder where the Markdown file lives.
+In that case Meddy knows that you want to save an HTML file and ignores the preferences as well as any embedded `saveHTML` parameter.

   This file may contain a line like this: